Residential Life Student Leadership Selection

 - Administrative Competency

-How should I dress for Group Process Day?
+How should I dress for Group Process Interviews?

 Group Process Day dress is different from the interview attire.
 While you should still be clean and presentable, jeans, sweaters, sweatshirts, and sneakers, etc. are appropriate - pajamas are not.

-I have a conflict with Group Process Day.
-Am I still eligible to stay in the RA Selection Process?
+I have a conflict with Group Process Interviews.
+Am I still eligible to stay in the Selection Process?

-The short answer is no. It is absolutely vital that candidates complete the RA Selection Process in its entirety which includes attend an information session and attend a Group Process Interview.
-If candidates are studying abroad during the Group Process Interview Day, there is an emergency, or college-related circumstance that prevents a candidate from attending group process, candidates must communicate with the RA Selection Committee.
-These circumstances will be handled on a case by case basis.
+The short answer is no. It is absolutely vital that candidates complete the Selection Process in its entirety which includes attend an information session and attend a Group Process Interview.

-What can I expect at the Resident Assistant Interview?
+What can I expect at the Individual Interview?

 Interviews may last anywhere from 30-60 minutes.
 During the interview candidates will be asked to give a 5-10 minute presentation reflecting on who they are, what they have learned during the selection process and their understanding of how it relates to being a Residential Life staff member.
 The remaining time will be spent with follow up interview questions.
-Candidates who are applying for a specific RA role (Senior Desk Attendant or Social Media Coordinator) may be asked to sit for an additional interview.
+Candidates who are applying for a specific student leadership role (Senior Desk Attendant or Social Media Coordinator) may be asked to sit for an additional interview with more follow up questions.
 For interviewing tips, the office of Career Services is a great resource.